Categorizing your Workflows with Workflow Tags

 • ##treetaglist-all: tags##

-In the examples above, replace tags with a comma separated list of tags. treetaglist-any will return a list of trees that match any of the tags in the list. treetaglist-all returns only those trees that contain all the tags in the list.
+In the examples above, replace tags with a comma separated list of tags. treetaglist-any will return a list of workflows that match any of the tags in the list. treetaglist-all returns only those workflows that contain all the tags in the list.

 Examples:

-#treetaglist-any: demo,gallery## – matches trees that are tagged with either demo or gallery.
+#treetaglist-any: demo,gallery## – matches workflows that are tagged with either demo or gallery.

-#treetaglist-all: demo,gallery## – matches trees that are tagged with both demo and gallery.
+#treetaglist-all: demo,gallery## – matches workflows that are tagged with both demo and gallery.

 Shortcut: When editing a node, you can insert these macros from the Templates editing tool in the Content editor: